leoprover/scala-tptp-parser/README.md

 The package contains a data structure for the abstract syntax tree (AST) of the parsed input as well as the parser for the different language of the TPTP, see http://tptp.org for details.
 In particular, the parser supports:

   * THF (TH0/TH1): Monomorphic and polymorphic higher-order logic,
-  * TFF (TF0/TF1): Monomorphic and polymorphic typed first-order logic, including extended TFF (TFX),
+  * TFF (TF0/TF1): Monomorphic and polymorphic typed first-order logic, including extended TFF (TXF, formerly called TFX),
   * FOF: Untyped first-order logic,
   * TCF: Typed clause-normal form,
-  * CNF: (Untyped) clause-normal form, and
+  * CNF: (Untyped) clause-normal form,
-  * TPI: TPTP Process Instruction language.
+  * TPI: TPTP Process Instruction language, and
+  * NXF/NHF: the new (partly experimental) non-classical TPTP languages based on TXF resp.
+THF.

-The parser was originally aimed at at v7.5.0.0 of the TPTP syntax BNF (http://tptp.org/TPTP/SyntaxBNF.html); but it's constantly being updated to follow more recent developments.
+The parser was originally developed for v7.5.0.0 of the TPTP syntax BNF (http://tptp.org/TPTP/SyntaxBNF.html); but it's constantly being updated to follow more recent developments.

 `scala-tptp-parser` may be referenced using [![DOI](https://zenodo.org/badge/328686203.svg)](https://zenodo.org/badge/latestdoi/328686203)